 This recipe is a blast from the past!
 Fondue dishes were all the rage in the 1960s.
-Look carefully, and you'll probably be able to find fondue sets in garage sales or antique stores, or get a new electric fondue set.
-My husband's family always serves classic Fondue on Christmas Eve, and I like to make it on New Year's Eve.
+Look carefully, and you'll probably be able to find fondue sets in garage sales or antique stores or get a new electric fondue set.
+Our family always serves classic Fondue on Christmas Eve, and we like to make it on New Year's Eve, too.

 This recipe is simple to make as long as you follow the instructions.
 Just keep stirring the mixture as it heats and the cheese melts.